 If you use any apps connected to Instagram, you probably noticed a few changes — and some of your apps may have stopped working altogether!

 Here are a few things that were changed with Instagram’s new API:

-- If you’re using an app to search for user-generated content (UGC) on Instagram (like Later’s Search & Repost feature), it’s capabilities will be a bit more limited.
+If you’re using an app to search for user-generated content (UGC) on Instagram (like Later’s Search by Hashtag feature), it’s capabilities will be a bit more limited.
 Since Instagram likes are now private, you can now only search for UGC by hashtag.

 Check out our post, The Instagram API is Changing: Here’s What It Means for You to learn more!

 One of the most exciting Instagram updates this year was the ability to automatically schedule Instagram posts!

 This was also a result of the changes to the API, giving Instagram business profiles the ability to schedule single photo and video posts to Instagram without the use of push notifications.